The Zatopek:10 is an annual high performance meet in Melbourne, which features elite 10,000m races.

 The race records stand at 27:26.12 to Luke Kipkosgei (1996) and 31:26.10 to Joyce Chepkirui (2011).

 The meet also features junior 3000m races, the De Castella (men) and Ondieki (women), and in recent years, the 4x400m finals of the Victorian Relay Championships.
+The meet is being conducted during a multiday hosting of the Victoria Relay Championships.

 The meet is held at Lakeside Stadium.
 Throughout its history it has also been held at the now demolished Olympic Park Stadium and Hagenauer Reserve, Box Hill.

-Events to be conducted in 2023, for both men and women, include: 600m, 3000m, 3000m (U20), 10000m, 2000m Steeplechase, Pole Vault, Shot Put, Mile (U16)
+Events conducted in 2023, for both men and women, were: 600m, 3000m, 3000m (U20), 10000m, Pole Vault, Shot Put, Mile (U16).
+The 2024 program is yet to be announced.